eclipse/mraa/docs/edison.md

 Intel Edison                            {#edison}
 =============

-Intel(R) Edison is a dual core Silvermont Atom(TM) clocked at 500MHz.
-The Edison also features 4GB of storage, 1GB ram and onboard wifi and bluetooth.
+Intel(R) Edison is a dual-core Silvermont Atom(TM) clocked at 500MHz.
+The Edison also features 4GB of storage, 1GB ram and on-board WiFi and Bluetooth.

-Currently Supported boards:
+Currently supported boards:
 - Intel Arduino board
 - Intel breakout board

 UART
 ----
-On both the Arduino board and the breakout board, The avaible UART interface is on /dev/ttyMFD1
+On both the Arduino board and the breakout board, The available UART interface is on /dev/ttyMFD1

 Intel Arduino board
 -------------------
 The Edison used with the Arduino board has the following limitations in libmraa:

-- i2c is exposed on i2c-6, therfore you must use bus 6 and not bus 0
+- I2C is exposed on i2c-6, therefore you must use bus 6 and not bus 0
-- PWM avaible on default swizzler postions.
+- PWM available on default swizzler positions.
 (3,5,6,9)
 - SPI exposed is also used for the ADC.
 Try not to use your own CS.
 - Max SPI speed is 25Mhz/4 ~6.25Mhz
-- SPI PM can sometimes do weird things you can disable it with: echo on > /sys/devices/pci0000\:00/0000\:00\:07.1/power/control
+- SPI PM can sometimes do weird things you can disable it with:
+  `echo on > /sys/devices/pci0000\:00/0000\:00\:07.1/power/control`
 - ADC kernel module will return 12bit number but the ADC itself only has an accuracy of 10bits.
-This ADC is only included on the arduino board.
+This ADC is only included on the Arduino board.
-- AIO pins are treated as 0-5 in mraa_aio_init() but as 14-19 for everything else.
-Therefore use mraa_gpio_init(14) to use A0 as a Gpio
+- AIO pins are treated as 0-5 in `mraa_aio_init()` but as 14-19 for everything else.
+Therefore use `mraa_gpio_init(14)` to use A0 as a GPIO
-- Arduino pin 7 can sometimes negatively impact the wifi capability, if using wifi avoid using this pin
+- Arduino pin 7 can sometimes negatively impact the WiFi capability, if using WiFi avoid using this pin

-Because of the way IO is setup with the tristate on the arduino breakout board IO will be flipped as it is setup.
-It's recommended to setup IO pins & direction before using them in a setup() method or similar.
+Because of the way IO is setup with the tristate on the Arduino breakout board IO will be flipped as it is setup.
+It's recommended to setup IO pins & direction before using them in a `setup()` method or similar.
 It's impossible on this platform to avoid some GPIOs flipping on setup.

 Intel(R) breakout board
 -----------------------

-- Both I2C buses are avaible 1 & 6
+- Both I2C buses are available 1 & 6
 - IO on the miniboard is 1.8V

 Please see the following table on how the physical pins map to mraa pin numbers